-Year 4 Overview: Unit Learning Hours Summary of Key Content 1.
-Investigating Number Systems 11 Read Roman numerals to 100, recognise place vale up to 4 digits; identify, represent and estimate numbers using different representations; round to the nearest 10, 100 and 1000; order and compare numbers beyond 1000 2.
-Pattern Sniffing 10 Count in multiples of 6, 7, 9, 25 and 1000; find 1000 more or less than a given number; recall multiplication tables up to 12x12; use factor pairs and commutativity in mental calculations.
+Year 4 Overview: Unit Learning Hours Summary of Key Content Investigating Number Systems 11 Read Roman numerals to 100, recognise place vale up to 4 digits; 4NPV-2 (Standard & Non-Standard Partitioning); identify, represent and estimate numbers using different representations; round to the nearest 10, 100 and 1000; order and compare numbers beyond 1000 Not in the AET Curriculum: 4NPV-1 Scaling - 100 times the size Not in the AET Curriculum: 4NPV-3 (Locating on a number line) Not in the AET Curriculum: 4NPV-4 (Equal parts on a number line) 2.
+Pattern Sniffing 10 Count in multiples of 6, 7, 9, 25 and 1000; find 1000 more or less than a given number; recall multiplication tables up to 12x12 4NF-1; use factor pairs and commutativity in mental calculations.
 (Please refer to Moor Nook's Mental & Written Calculations Policies) 3.
 Solving Calculation Problems 8 Add and subtract up to 4d using formal methods where appropriate; use inverse operations to check a calculation; solve addition and subtraction 2-step problems (Please refer to Moor Nook's Mental & Written Calculations Policies) 4.
-Generalising Arithmetic 8 Multiply 2dx1d or 3dx1d using a formal written layout; multiply and divide mentally using place value, known facts etc to help; use inverse operations to check a calculation (Please refer to Moor Nook's Mental & Written Calculations Policies) 5.
-Exploring Shape 8 Identify lines of symmetry; identify acute and obtuse angles; compare and order angles up to 180 degrees; compare and classify geometric shapes, including triangles and quadrilaterals.
-6. Reasoning with Measures 8 Estimate, calculate and compare money in £ and p; Perimeter of rectilinear shapes; area of rectilinear shapes by counting 7.
-Discovering Equivalence 10 Recognise and show equivalent families of fractions; count in tenths; recognise tenths from dividing an object into 10 equal pieces and dividing a number by 10; recognise and write decimal equivalents of any number of tenths or hundredths; recognise and write decimal equivalents to 1⁄2, 1⁄4, 3⁄4; order and compare decimals to 2dp; round decimals to the nearest integer.
-8. Reasoning with Fractions 8 Add and subtract fractions with same denominator; solve problems involving fractions to calculate quantities, including non-unit fractions 9.
-Solving Number Problems 12 Divide a (1 or 2d) number by 10 and 100; recap mental multiplication skills; recap formal multiplication; solve problems involving multiplying and adding, using the distributive law.
+Generalising Arithmetic 8 Multiply 2dx1d or 3dx1d using a formal written layout; multiply and divide mentally using place value, known facts etc to help 4NF-2/4NF-3; use inverse operations to check a calculation (Please refer to Moor Nook's Mental & Written Calculations Policies) 5.
+Exploring Shape 8 Identify lines of symmetry 4G-3; identify acute and obtuse angles; compare and order angles up to 180 degrees; compare and classify geometric shapes, including triangles 4G-2 (Equilateral triangles) and quadrilaterals.
+6. Reasoning with Measures 8 Estimate, calculate and compare money in £ and p; Perimeter of rectilinear shapes 4G-2; area of rectilinear shapes by counting 7.
+Discovering Equivalence 10 Not in the AET Curriculum: 4F-1 (Locate mixed numbers on a number line) Recognise and show equivalent families of fractions; count in tenths; recognise tenths from dividing an object into 10 equal pieces and dividing a number by 10; Not in the AET Curriculum: 4F-2 (Convert mixed numbers to improper fractions and vice versa) recognise and write decimal equivalents of any number of tenths or hundredths; recognise and write decimal equivalents to 1⁄2, 1⁄4, 3⁄4; order and compare decimals to 2dp; round decimals to the nearest integer.
+8. Reasoning with Fractions 8 Add and subtract fractions with same denominator; 4F-3 solve problems involving fractions to calculate quantities, including non-unit fractions 9.
+Solving Number Problems 12 Divide a (1 or 2d) number by 10 and 100; recap mental multiplication skills;4MD-1 recap formal multiplication; solve problems involving multiplying and adding4MD-2, using the distributive law4MD-3.
 Solve measures problems.
 (Please refer to Moor Nook's Mental & Written Calculations Policies) 10.
 Investigating Statistics 8 Interpret and present data appropriately including bar charts and time graphs Solve problems from bar charts, pictograms, tables etc 11.
-Visualising Shape 4 Complete a simple symmetric figure 12.
-Exploring Change 7 Read, write and convert time between 12 and 24 hour clocks (analogue and digital) Solve problems converting between units of time 13.
+Visualising Shape 4 Complete a simple symmetric figure

+12. Exploring Change 7 Read, write and convert time between 12 and 24 hour clocks (analogue and digital) Solve problems converting between units of time 13.
 Proportional Reasoning 4 - 8 Revision (and extension if appropriate) of multiplication and division concepts from Units 5 and 9 (Please refer to Moor Nook's Mental & Written Calculations Policies) 14.
-Describing Position 5 Describe positions on grid in first quadrant as coordinates; describe movements between positions as translations using up/down and left/right; plot specified points and complete to make a polygon 15.
+Describing Position 5 Describe positions on grid in first quadrant as coordinates; describe movements between positions as translations using up/down and left/right; plot specified points and complete to make a polygon 4G-1 15.
 Measuring and Estimating 6 Convert between different units of measure